-We want to make it easy to incorporate your DroneDeploy data with your existihttps://dash.readme.io/project/dronedeploy-faq/v1.0/docs/exporting-your-datang workflows.
-To help with this, we've built some fantastic export options to suit your needs.
+We want to make it easy to incorporate your DroneDeploy data with your existing workflows.
+To help with this, we've built a fantastic export tool to get the data that you need.
+This document will walk you through the different ways you can export data from DroneDeploy.

-A couple quick notes before we start:
+A quick note before we start:

 You can't export maps which have been shared with you unless you have created an Organization

 We have restricted the ability to export data that someone has shared with you, this means the owner of the map have full control of the data when sharing.

 Note: Customers within an Organization can export data from shared maps.

 If you want to share the exports with a colleague or client, add their email address in the share popup.
 Learn more about our Data Sharing capabilities here.

 See our FAQ section for more common answers to questions.